Aliases for FOLH1 Gene

 GeneCards Summary for FOLH1 Gene

-FOLH1 (Folate Hydrolase (Prostate-Specific Membrane Antigen) 1) is a Protein Coding gene.
+FOLH1 (Folate Hydrolase 1) is a Protein Coding gene.
 Diseases associated with FOLH1 include Hyperhomocysteinemia and Prostate Cancer.
-Among its related pathways are Amino acid synthesis and interconversion (transamination) and One carbon pool by folate.
+Among its related pathways are Vitamin digestion and absorption and Alanine, aspartate and glutamate metabolism.
 GO annotations related to this gene include peptidase activity and carboxypeptidase activity.
 An important paralog of this gene is NAALAD2.